 A Commonwealth domiciliary nursing care benefit is available to help meet the cost of home nursing and other professional care required by aged persons living in private homes.
+This benefit was previously available only for aged persons of 65 years of age or over.
+From 1 November 1979, the benefit was made available to persons 16 years and over.

-A person who provides continuous care for an aged person may be eligible to receive the \$2 per day benefit provided a number of conditions are met.
+A person who provides continuous care for a person aged 16 years and over may be eligible to receive the \$2 per day benefit provided a number of conditions are met.
 The beneficiary and patient must live together in a private home.
-They may also live in an aged persons complex where that complex does not also contain a nursing home or hostel.
-Alternatively, the complex may contain a hostel provided no nursing staff are employed.
-The patients must be at least 65 years of age and must have an official certificate from their doctor stating that because of infirmity, illness, or incapacity, they have a continuing need for nursing care by a registered nurse and they must, in fact, be receiving care from a registered nurse on a regular basis involving multiple visits each week.
+Aged persons may also live in an aged persons complex where that complex does not also contain a nursing home or hostel.
+Alternatively, the complex may contain a hostel, provided no nursing staff are employed.
+The patients must be at least 16 years of age and must have an official certificate from their doctor stating that because of infirmity, illness, or incapacity, they have a continuing need for nursing care by a registered nurse and they must, in fact, be receiving care from a registered nurse on a regular basis involving multiple visits each week.
 These visits can be made on a less frequent basis provided the beneficiary has a competency certificate.
 The benefit is not subject to a means test and is not considered as taxable income.